Saifai

-Saifai is a large village and university town in the Etawah district of Indian state of Uttar Pradesh.
+Saifai is a large village and university town in the Etawah district of the Indian state of Uttar Pradesh.
 It is also a sub-division (Tehsil) and Block (Kshetra Panchayat) of the Etawah district.
-It is the birthplace of Mulayam Singh Yadav, the founding president of Samajwadi Party, former Minister of Defence, India and former Chief Minister of Uttar Pradesh.
+It is the birthplace of Mulayam Singh Yadav, the founding president of the Samajwadi Party, former Minister of Defence in India, and former Chief Minister of Uttar Pradesh.

 Geography

 Saifai, categorised as a village, is situated in Etawah district at the border with Mainpuri district.
 Its geographical location falls under Ganges-Yamuna Doab of Uttar Pradesh.

-Area of Saifai village is 887.47 hectares and area of Saifai Block (Kshetra Panchayat) is 20,403.30 hectares.
-It is located 23 km towards North from District headquarters and nearest city Etawah.
-Mainpuri is located 32 km away from Saifai.
-It is about 110 km away from historic city of Taj Mahal, Agra and 230 km from State capital Lucknow.
+Saifai village has an area of 887.47 hectares and Saifai Block (Kshetra Panchayat) is 20,403.30 hectares.
+Saifai is located 23 km north from the nearest city Etawah.
+Saifai is about 110 km away from the historic city of Taj Mahal, Agra and 230 km from the State capital Lucknow.

 Saifai Tehsil and Block

 Saifai is a Sub-Division (Tehsil) and Block (Kshetra Panchayat) of Etawah district, Uttar Pradesh.
 There are about 60 villages in Saifai block.
 Saifai Block (Kshetra Panchayat) comes under Jaswantnagar Vidhan Sabha constituency and Mainpuri Lok Sabha constituency.